davhunt/instruments/fpe/readme.md

 ### Translations
-The translation of the parent report into Spanish for US/Latin America was performed by members of the NDCLab in 2023.
-Included is a .csv file providing transparency on the translation process.
-Please report any issues with the FPE translation by posting an issue in this GitHub repository.
+The translation of the parent report into Spanish for US/Latin America was performed by members of the NDCLab in 2023, followed by the translation of the self report.
+Included are .csv files providing transparency on the translation process.
+Please report any issues with the FPE translations by posting an issue in this GitHub repository.

 ### References